haomaaax/buildspace-nw-ideas/README.md

 2. Keep posting progress on twitter.
    - Build in public is important, every day would be cool, which I've never done before.

+# Main ideas to build in 6 weeks

+1. Leverage GPT-3 power to generate great prompt chaining.

+2. Create solana marketplace for selling works.